Convenient optimized on-column DNase treatment using Norgen’s RNA Purification Kits

 Precautions

 This kit is designed for research use only.
 Not for use in diagnostic procedures.
-Kit requires access to a centrifuge, water bath / heated block, as well as a spectrophotometer/colorimeter capable of absorbance detection at 556nm.
+Kit requires access to a centrifuge, as well as a spectrophotometer/colorimeter capable of colorimetric, absorbance detection at 655nm.
 Specific sample preparation protocols may require customer to provide further reagents, consult assay manual for further information.

 NB: Additional reagents may be required for sample preparation prior to assay.
 Consult manual or contact us for further details.